Kishoreganj Upazila: Economy

 The fertile land of Kishoreganj produces mainly potato, rice, ginger and corn.
 The season's first Potato harvest happens here and transported to all main cities at the beginning of December.

 Administration

 Kishoreganj Thana, now an upazila, was formed in 1921.
+Kishoreganj was part of Dimla thana of Nilphamari Mohokuma before becoming a separate thana.

 Kishoreganj Upazila is divided into nine union parishads: Bahagili, Barabhita, Chandkhana, Garagram, Kishoreganj, Magura, Nitai, Putimari, and Ranachandi.
 The union parishads are subdivided into 51 mauzas and 53 villages.